The Best Way to Process Payroll [Updated for 2021]

 We’ve mentioned this before, but it bears repetition:

 Keep good records that your payroll services provider can access 24/7.
-Prepare for audits with real-time reporting.
+In addition, prepare for audits with real-time reporting.

-Add employee classifications to your job roles.
+Plus, add employee classifications to your job roles.
 Use platforms that will allow you to schedule with job roles.
-Clarify your job role assignments with your payroll services provider.
-Make job roles and employee classifications the heart of your time tracking system.
+Clarify your job role assignments with your payroll services provider so you can make job roles and employee classifications the heart of your time tracking system.

 Chapter 5.
 What To Do If You Can’t Make Payroll